Early Life and Education of Fernando Alonso: A Complete Timeline

 Discover the defining moments in the early life of Fernando Alonso.
 From birth to education, explore key events.

-Fernando Alonso is a Spanish Formula One driver currently racing for Aston Martin.
-He is a two-time Formula One World Champion (2005, 2006) with Renault and has achieved 32 Grand Prix victories over 22 seasons.
-Alonso has also found success in endurance racing, winning the 2018-19 FIA World Endurance Championship and twice winning the 24 Hours of Le Mans with Toyota.
-Notably, he is the only driver to have won both the Formula One World Drivers' Championship and the World Sportscar/World Endurance Drivers' Championship.
-Additionally, he won the 24 Hours of Daytona in 2019.
+Fernando Alonso is a highly accomplished Spanish racing driver currently competing in Formula One for Aston Martin.
+He is a two-time Formula One World Drivers' Champion (2005, 2006), securing 32 Grand Prix victories over 22 seasons.
+Alonso has also achieved significant success in endurance racing, including winning the 2018-19 FIA World Endurance Championship and twice winning the 24 Hours of Le Mans with Toyota.
+He is the only driver to hold both the Formula One World Drivers' Championship and the World Sportscar/World Endurance Drivers' Championship titles, and he won the 24 Hours of Daytona in 2019.

-In July 1981, Fernando Alonso was born.
-He is a Spanish racing driver who competes in Formula One.
+In July 1981, Fernando Alonso Díaz was born.
+He is a Spanish racing driver competing in Formula One.

-On 29 July 1981, Fernando Alonso was born to a working-class family in Oviedo, Asturias, Northern Spain.
-He is the son of José Luis Alonso and Ana Díaz.
+In July 1981, Fernando Alonso was born to a working-class family in Oviedo, Asturias, Northern Spain.

-From 1985, Alonso was educated at the Holy Guardian Angel Primary School in Oviedo.
+In 1985, Fernando Alonso began his education at the Holy Guardian Angel Primary School in Oviedo.

-In 1995, Alonso completed his studies at the Holy Guardian Angel Primary School in Oviedo under the Basic Education System.
+In 1995, Fernando Alonso completed his primary education at the Holy Guardian Angel Primary School in Oviedo.

-In 2000, Alonso left the Institute Leopoldo Alas Clarín of San Lazaro during his University Orientation Course due to his motor racing career.
+In 2000, Fernando Alonso left the Institute Leopoldo Alas Clarín of San Lazaro during his University Orientation Course to focus on his motor racing career.

 2005: UNICEF Goodwill Ambassador